cristianprochnow/move-it/README.md

 yarn dev
 ```

-## ⚙ Prerequisites
-To run this project you must have [Node.js][nodejs] installed in your machine.

-The [Yarn][yarnjs] package manager is optional.
-Based on the NPM, it is a bit different at some factors, improving some issues that NPM would have.
-But, if you desire, can use NPM without doubt, currently they are practically worth.

 # 🤟🏼 Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.